Allium ursinum, Allium sativum

 Key constituents.….
 Garlic cloves: Volatile oil (containing alliin, which after crushing or chewing is enzymatically converted to alliciin, one of the major active components of garlic); germanium; selenium; saponins; mucilage; amino acids.

 Actions…… Anti-bacterial, anti-septic, anti-fungal, anti-viral, expectorant (due in part to the mucilage), anti-platelet, anthelmintic, hypo-lipidaemic, vaso-dilatory.

-Pharmacology and uses…..
+Pharmacology and uses of garlic…..
 Much of the pharmacological activity of this plant stems from the many acrid, volatile sulphurous compounds.
 They are known to inhibit cholesterol synthesis as well as fatty acid and triglyceride synthesis.

 Therefore, regular use leads to less chance of fatty deposits on artery walls, and with it, less chance to develop the serious condition – atherosclerosis.

 Anti-oxidant effects have been shown in animals (in vivo) and the test tube (in vitro).
 Garlic enhances the activity of free radical scavenging enzymes such as superoxide dismutase, whilst protecting lipo-proteins from oxidation.
 Both these factors point to its use in treating conditions such as atherosclerosis.

 Bulb garlic is known as ‘lashuna’ in ayervedic medicine, being used for whooping cough, heart trouble, flatulence, dyspepsia and colic.